am3458/amandamoy.github.io/README.md

 Coming soon.

-...waiting for models to converge.
+...waiting for models to converge :)